 In this course, students will demonstrate the critical thinking attitudes and skills used by nursing professionals in decision making and problem solving while providing health care.
-Students will integrate the nursing process as a tool to address client, family, and community health needs.
-They will explain the importance of communication in interacting with clients, family, community, their colleagues, and the multi-disciplinary staff team.
-Additionally, this course will incorporate the professional role and function in nursing, delving into the critical attributes and competencies necessary for the professional nursing role, preparing students to effectively confront the current and future challenges to nursing and healthcare.
+Students will integrate the nursing process as a tool to address patient, family, and community health needs.
+They will explain the importance of communication in interacting with patients, family, community, their colleagues, and the multi-disciplinary team.
+They will incorporate the professional role as it relates to technological tools in processes of evidence based practice, education, and dissemination of relevant information for professionals, patients, and members of the multi-disciplinary team within the professional environment.

-Co-requisites: BIOL 2020, NURS 1311L, NURS 1315P Prerequisites: BIOL 2010, MATH 1001, NURS 1000
+Co-requisites: NURS 1311L, NURS 1315P Prerequisite: BIOL 2020, MATH 1001